Merlion: History

 During that period, visitors were greeted with illustrated hoardings and canvases covering the safety nets and scaffolding.
 The illustrations were designed by Miel, an award-winning senior artist at The Straits Times.
 The illustration on the canvases made them look like shower curtains, with the Merlion sticking its head out with the shadow of its tail behind the curtain.
 The illustration on the hoardings showed the Merlion scrubbing himself with a brush and showering using a Merlion shower head spouting water.
 The Merlion said, "EXCUSE ME while I take a shower..." in a speech bubble.

 The Merlion on Sentosa was designed and sculpted by an Australian Artist named James Martin.
 It is made of Glass Reinforced Cement over a steel armature that is attached to the centre.

 The Merlion Park was temporarily turned into a single-unit hotel suite, as part of an artwork by Tatzu Nishi, for the duration of the 2011 Singapore Biennale.

-Incident
+Lightning strike incident

-On Saturday, 28 February 2009, at about 4:26 pm, the Merlion in the Merlion Park was struck by lightning.
-A breaking news from 938NOW local radio showed an image with fragments from the Merlion's head on the ground.
+On Saturday, 28 February 2009, between 4 pm and 5 pm, the Merlion in the Merlion Park was struck by lightning.
+The mane was cracked and a hole formed at the base of the statue from falling debris.

 Examination of the damage was done quickly with wooden scaffolding set up on Sunday, 1 March 2009 for workers to take a closer look at the hole.
 The incident happened as a result of the lack of lightning protection on the Merlion itself.
+It was restored and reopened on 18 March 2009.